Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Experiment

 \subsubsection{Impact of the node embedding size}

 We test the impact of different node embedding sizes for all datasets with data split ratio of 10\%.
 As shown in Table~\ref{tab:emb}, the performance of the model increases at first and then starts to drop, reporting the best result with the embedding size 256.
-Intuitively, larger dimension sizes of node embedding bring in extra redundancies in the training process, thus causing unexpected performance drops.
+Intuitively, larger embedding sizes could lead to overfitting, thus causing unexpected performance drops.